 (c) Working frequencies.
 Coast and ship stations may use DSC techniques for general calling purposes on their assigned working frequencies in the 2000–27500 kHz band and on those frequencies in the 156–162 MHz band which are allocated for maritime control, commercial, non-commercial and public correspondence communications.

+REASON: These DSC frequencies have been updated by the ITU-R at WRC12 and therefore it is proposed to incorporate the ITU-R Radio Regulations Ap17 by reference.

-§ 80.361 Frequencies for narrow-band direct-printing (NBDP), radioprinter and data transmissions.
+§ 80.361 Frequencies for narrow-band direct-printing (NBDP) and data transmissions.

-(a)
+(a) The use of frequencies for NBDP shall be in accordance with the International Radio Regulations at Appendix 17, “Frequency and channeling arrangements in the high-frequency bands for the maritime mobile service,” incorporated by reference in §80.7(c)(15)REASON: These NBDP frequencies have been updated by the ITU-R at WRC12 and therefore it is proposed to incorporate the ITU-R Radio Regulations Ap17 by reference.

-(c) Distress and calling.
+(b) Distress and calling.
 The frequencies 2174.5 kHz, 4177.5 kHz, 6268.0 kHz, 8376.5 kHz, 12520.0 kHz, and 16695.0 kHz may be used for NBDP and data transmissions by coast and ship stations on a simplex basis for distress and safety purposes.

-(d) The frequencies in the 156–162 MHz band available for assignment to public coast stations that are contained in §80.371(c) of this part are also available for radioprinter and data communications between ship and coast stations using F1B, F2B, F1D, or F2D emission.
+(c) The frequencies in the 156–162 MHz band available for assignment to public coast stations that are contained in §80.371(c) of this part are also available for radioprinter and data communications between ship and coast stations using F1B, F2B, F1D, or F2D emission.

+(d) VHF‐FM Digital Small Message Services.
+Frequencies in the 156‐162 MHz band in this part may be used for VHF digital small message services (VDSMS) complying with RTCM Standard 12301 incorporated by reference in §80.7(f)(4), with the following exceptions: